PSA Vs. BGS: The Ultimate Guide

 (As you can see here from GemRate, PSA graded 1.22m cards in March 2023, compared to 7k by Beckett.)

-That said, a “10” in PSA terms is different than a 10 in BGS terms.
-Again, details are to come, but a BGS 9.5 is considered “gem mint” and a BGS 10 could either be “pristine” or can earn the “black label” for subgrades of “10” for each of the four major grading factors.
+A “10” in PSA terms is different than a 10 in BGS terms.
+Meaning, a BGS 9.5 is considered “gem mint” and a BGS 10 could either be “pristine” or can earn the “black label” for subgrades of “10” for each of the four major grading factors.

 With modern cards, take a look at the difference between a raw card and a PSA 9 and PSA 10 of that same card: